fireship-io/fireship.io/content/lessons/tensorflow-js-quick-start/index.md

 First, we need an app to serve on the web.
 Naturally, I will be using the [Angular CLI](https://cli.angular.io/) to generate an app, but you can use the TensorFlow code in this lesson with any JavaScript web app.

-<p class="info">I am intentionally leaving out the code for the chart and drawable canvas directive that you see in the video, but you can find it in the [source code](https://github.com/AngularFirebase/97-tensorflowjs-quick-start/blob/master/src/app/drawable.directive.ts). </p>
+<p class="info">I am intentionally leaving out the code for the chart and drawable canvas directive that you see in the video, but you can find it in the <a href="https://github.com/AngularFirebase/97-tensorflowjs-quick-start/blob/master/src/app/drawable.directive.ts">source code</a>.</p>

 ### Step 1 - Generate an Angular App